noureddein/reading-notes-201/lab04.md

 ### When you use relative, fixed, or absolute positioning, boxes can overlap.
 If boxes do overlap, the elements that appear later in the HTML code sit on top of those that are earlier in the page.

 ### If you want to control which element sits on top, you can use the z-index property.
 Its value is a number, and the higher the number the closer that element is to the front.
 For example, an element with a z-index of 10 will appear over the top of one with a z-index of 5.

+## Floating Elements
+### The float property allows you to take an element in normal flow and place it as far to the left or right of the containing element as possible.
+Anything else that sits inside the containing element will flow around the element that is floated.

+## Clearing Floats

+### The clear property allows you to say that no element (within the same containing element) should touch the left or right-hand sides of a box.
+It can take the following values:**Left**, **Right**,**both**,**none**.

+## **Screen Sizes**

+### Different visitors to your site will have different sized screens that show different amounts of information, so your design needs to be able to work on a range of different sized screens.

+## Screen Resolution
+### Resolution refers to the number of dots a screen shows per inch.
+Some devices have a higher resolution than desktop computers and most operating systems allow users to adjust the resolution of their screens.